 This is a metaphor for how times have changed, literally.
-In our farmhouse 60 years ago, there was one wallclock, with a long cord reaching down to an electrical outlet.
+In our farmhouse in Canada 55 years ago, there was one wallclock, with a long cord reaching down to an electrical outlet.
 No clocks with batteries in those days.
 That was it.
 One timepiece large enough for everyone to read.
 One.

 When daylight savings time came and went, there was one clock to change.
 Somebody got up on a chair and changed it.
 It was always a big deal.
 And even though it preoccupied us when the big day for the change was coming, we still managed to make it late (or early) to church occasionally.